Unofficial Historical Website for the Palace Hotel, San Francisco.

 I suppose the only disappointing thing about the Palace today is the use of plain white china and unmarked silverware.
 I think it takes something away from the experience, though I can understand the reasoning - to prevent guests and collectors from absconding them as souvenirs.
 This seems commonplace for any hotel (historic or not) in the present day.
 On the random occasion, you can purchase reproduction items in the hotel gift shop.
 During my visit, I was collecting and purchasing what I could with the PH logo to add to my collection.

 Another thing I find interesting (and annoying) regarding the hotel memorabilia trade in general is how prevalent the practice of "buying and reselling for a profit" is.
 A Palace Hotel key and fob for room #8055 sold on eBay for just under $100.
 The average price for this style is $50 to $150 depending on condition.
 The same key and fob was relisted a short while later on Etsy for a seriously unrealistic $495.00!
 The same went for a c1930s water pitcher I was bidding on to try and add to the collection.
 I was outbid at $400, which is where the approximate value stands.
 It was disheartening to find that the winning bidder wasn't a Palace Hotel collector and just relisted it on Etsy with a nearly 100% mark up of $775.00!
 Another example is a 1909 silver water pitcher that was marked up by several hundred dollars - sold for $610 and reappeared days later for $895, then shortly after upped to $987.00!
-Even a small silver creamer that sold for $20 and relisted for $130!
+Even a small silver creamer that sold for $20 was relisted for $130!
 These are just a few of the overpriced items I've seen listed there.
 It seems a good rule of thumb is do not buy anything from the Palace Hotel on Etsy, as the sellers just bought it elsewhere and marked it up a ridiculous amount to try and make a profit.
 Unless someone with deep pockets is absolutely desperate for a PH piece, these sellers will ever realize the amounts they are asking for.
 The upcharge on these was so high that I wanted to share what the actual value of these items are compared to the for-profit "value".
 Ironically, silverware from the Palace is the only item that you can get for reasonable rates, as there does not seem to be as much interest in it.
 Only the rarest of the rare Palace Hotel pieces command such prices, and those are usually from the original hotel.
 Even the artifacts I purchased that were found in the rubble after the 1906 fire I didn't pay more than $100 for all together.
 Still, the sad fact is 95% of Palace Hotel items available for sale on any website are usually overpriced.

 The Palace artifacts shown below are all part of my personal collection that I began after visiting in April of 2019.
 As I attempted to begin researching these pieces, I was unable to find much regarding their years of manufacture and timeline of use in the hotel.
 Hopefully by posting what I have come across, others will be able to piece more of the timeline together and learn from the hotel's past.
 If you are aware of information regarding any of these pieces, feel free to contact me through the home page.

 There is not much online regarding the items used in the original 1875 Palace Hotel; as most were destroyed in the 1906 fire and the history of those pieces were lost to time.
 However, I know items are out there for a few reasons.
 Like any hotel, I am sure the original got rid of old items as they were replaced with new, whether it was through an auction or giveaways.
 Guests also likely absconded pieces throughout the years as souvenirs.
 Finally, after the fire, looters would've found intact pieces amid the rubble, as the china and silver rooms were in the basement and are known to have survived.
+There are noted instances of guests leaving the hotel with room keys and coat check tags in their pockets after the earthquake, but before the fire, which saved them.
+There is also an account of intact wine bottles found in the basement as the demolition was taking place and they were sold at auction a few decades ago.

 After visiting the Palace in 2022, I learned that the hotel has a few items in its archives from the time of the earthquake - a bottle of 1906 champagne saved from the hotel, a spoon that was found in the fire, and original pieces of broken glass windows from the 1875 building.
 As time goes by, I have noticed pieces slowly creep into the market and I add them to the collection when I can.

-The c1890s - 1906 silverware pattern used was made Reed & Barton.
+The 1899 - 1906 silverware pattern used was made Reed & Barton.
 It was a fancier, vine style with The Palace Hotel engraved on the top handle named the "Royal" pattern.
 Reed & Barton's "Royal" pattern is essentially a twin sister to the "Cecil" pattern, both receiving the patent granted date of February 7th 1899, but the official pattern the Palace used was "Royal".
 Two post-1909 examples of this pattern are in the form of a demitasse spoon and claw tongs (below).
 There are also two close-ups of the pattern on later dinner forks I have below right.
 The new Palace continued this pattern on silverware after 1909, which has been noted in period photographs.
 Nearly all of the silverware in this pattern that comes up for sale was manufactured post-1909.

 Bronze Gorham Co. matchbox holder / ashtray with the PH logo on both sides used in the 1930s.
 The same one can be seen in the image dated December, 1938.
 It is on the desk of Will P. Taylor when he became the new manager of the Palace with secretary Muriel Harmon.